The Last Spritz

 ChloéEDP

-A cool stone terrace with fruit trees below — fresh, but with earth underneath.
+A cool stone terrace with fruit trees below — fresh up top, earth underneath.

 Nomade